Advertisement

 Sweet pumpkin-spice trail mix

-Autumn weekends are often jam-packed with outdoor activities, so having healthy on-the-go snacks is key.
-Pick up some almonds, walnuts, sunflower seeds, and—if you've got some left over from pumpkin carving—pumpkin seeds.
+When autumn weekends are jam-packed with outdoor activities, having healthy on-the-go snacks is key.
+So, combine some almonds, walnuts, sunflower seeds, and—if you've got some left over from pumpkin carving—pumpkin seeds.
+Pumpkin seeds are rich in magnesium, a mineral important to the health of nerves, muscles, and bones.

-Lightly coat your selection with cooking spray, then toss them in a teaspoon each of cinnamon and pumpkin pie spice.
-Cook in the oven at 325 degrees Fahrenheit until toasted and brown.
+Lightly coat your selection with cooking spray, then toss them in 1 teaspoon each of cinnamon and pumpkin pie spice.
+Cook in the oven at 325°F until toasted and brown.
 The healthy fats and protein in the nuts and seeds can help stave off cravings through busy fall afternoons.

 pumpkin smoothie